marceluphd/pebble-firmware/nrf/samples/nrf9160/coap_client/README.rst

 Requirements
 ************

-* The following development board:
+The sample supports the following development kit:

-  * |nRF9160DK|

-* .. include:: /includes/spm.txt
+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf9160dk_nrf9160ns

-* A public CoAP server IP address or URL available on the internet
+The sample also requires a public CoAP server IP address or URL available on the internet.

+.. include:: /includes/spm.txt

 Building and running
 ********************